 - Brush several tablespoons of barbecue sauce and/or mustard onto the meaty side of the ribs.

-- Sprinkle about 2 tablespoons of Jeff's rub onto the top of the ribs and rub it in to the top and sides creating a paste.
+- Sprinkle about 2 tablespoons of Jeff's original rub onto the top of the ribs and rub it in to the top and sides creating a paste.

 - Set up your smoker for cooking at about 225-240°F with indirect heat.